spooknik/Photopea-Appimage/README.md

 Also see: [Photopea-Windows](https://github.com/spooknik/Photopea-Windows) for a Windows verison.

 **Known Issues**
 - Closing the window when an unsaved document is open does not do anything.
 All documents must be closed or saved to exit the program.
-(Possibility a problem with Electron, will check when 5.0 is released.)
+(This is because html alert() is not possible in electron)
-- No dialog box pops up when saving/exporting images, everything just goes to Downloads (No known fix, seems to be part of Photopea)
+- ~~No dialog box pops up when saving/exporting images, everything just goes to Downloads (No known fix, seems to be part of Photopea)~~
 - ~~.desktop file does not work correctly.
 It will not appear in your applications menu.
 (Will fix ASAP)~~ Fixed as of 1.1.0

 ![App Image](https://raw.githubusercontent.com/spooknik/Photopea-Appimage/master/app.png)